zigpy/zha-device-handlers/README.md

 ### SmartThings

+- All supported devices report battery level.
-- tagV4 exposed as a device tracker in Home Assistant and reports battery.
+- tagV4 exposed as a device tracker in Home Assistant.
 The current implementation will use batteries rapidly.

 #
 ### Thanks